SwordsonZhang/Machine-Learning/README.md

 Add new contents about SGD with momentum in Annotations of Chapter 2 "Regression Problem"

 So if you want to download the file, you just need download the newest file with suffix "version1.1".

+# 2nd Change: version1.2

+This version add a new chapter "Data Preprocessing".

+I think it is really import to preprocess initial data set before you start train your model with them.

+But there are still some contents such as random forest (decision tree) and LDA which need more time to understand, so next time I will update another version.

+Then I am planning write something about convolutional neural networks.